dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/MIGRATION_GUIDE.md

 ## 📖 Overview

-This guide provides step-by-step instructions for migrating your existing SecureCleanApiWaf codebase to Clean Architecture.
+This guide provides step-by-step instructions for migrating your existing CleanArchitecture.ApiTemplate codebase to Clean Architecture.
 The migration is designed to be **incremental**, allowing you to maintain a working application throughout the process.

 ---